ngomon0511/Auto-Turntable/README.md

 Welcome to my microcontroller project.
-This project in my course "Practice of Micro- Processors and Embedded Systems".
-The main purpose of project is reading Encoder to control DC servo motor, reading Infrare Sensor, Utrasonic Sensor and connecting between STM32 and Jeson Nano.
+This project in my course "Project of Robot Electronics - Control".
+The main purpose of project is reading Rotary Encoder to control Step Motor, make user interface through LCD display and buttons.